-This is a special guest blog post by Aaron Skloff, AIF, CFA, MBA.
+This is a special guest blog post about long-term care insurance claims by Aaron Skloff, AIF, CFA, MBA.

 1. What do I need to know about the long-term care insurance claims process?

 In a study funded by the U.S. Department of Health and Human Services (HHS), long-term care insurance policy claimants were asked a series of questions about their experience filing a claim with their insurance company.
 Only 4 percent reported their claims were denied.
 Of these denials, the majority stated the reason for the denial was that they did not meet the policy definitions.
 More than half of these initial denials were subsequently accepted for claim payment.

 Most long-term care policies clearly state that you qualify for benefits if:

 - You cannot perform or need substantial assistance in performing two or more of the six activities of daily living (ADLs): 1) bathing, 2) continence, 3) dressing, 4) eating, 5) toileting, 6) transferring